 The PBMC suppression assay was conducted with slight adaptations as per the method created by Herzig et al. [46].
 Briefly, 1.5 × 104 UC-MSCs were seeded in +10% foetal bovine serum (FBS) supplemented media in a 96-well plate in triplicate for each donor and condition for testing.
 After adhering overnight, the UC-MSCs were washed thrice and the media was replaced with the different media compositions for 48 h (see Table 2).
 UC-MSCs were washed again before exchanging for RPMI-1640 media (+10% FBS, 1% P/S, 1% NEAA, 1% sodium pyruvate, 50 µM β-metacarpoethanol) containing 1.5 × 105 pooled donor PBMCs per well.
 PBMCs, with the exception of non-activated controls, were activated using CD3/CD28 beads (TransAct, Merck Millipore Ltd., Dorset, UK) at a ratio of 1:200 (5 µL per 1 mL of media containing 1.5 × 106 cells).
 Cells were co-cultured for 72 h, after which EDTA was added to a final concentration of 1mM and incubated for 5 min at 37 °C to avoid clumping.
 Thereafter, 50 µL of non-adherent PBMCs were transferred to a white (wall and bottomed) 96-well plate (Optiplate, Perkin Elmer Ltd., Buckinghamshire, UK), mixed with 50 µL CellTiterGlo (Promega Corperation, Chisworth, UK) and agitated for 2 min.
 For UC-MSCs, all non-adherent PBMCs were removed, the cells were washed, 75 µL of CellTiter Glo and 75 µL of PBS were then added, agitated for 2 min, and 100 µL was transferred to a white (walled and bottomed) 96-well plate.
 Both plates were incubated at room temperature for 30 min in the dark and luminescence was read on a FLUOstar Omega microplate reader with an ATP (Sigma-Aldrich Co Ltd., Coventry, UK) standard curve.

 4.9.
-Extracellular Vesicle Enrichment by Differential Ultracentriguation
+Extracellular Vesicle Enrichment by Differential Ultracentrifugation

 Twenty millilitres of 48 h conditioned media, per T175 (roughly 3 × 106 cells at harvest, 80–90% confluency, >95% viability), was pre-prepared by a 300× g spin for 10 min at 4 °C to remove cells, a 2000× g spin for 20 min at 4 °C to remove cell debris and was filtered using a 0.2 µm filter to bias small EVs, <200 nm.
 This was placed into 25 mL polycarbonate tubes (Beckman Coulter, High Wycombe, UK) for ultracentrifugation using a Type 70 Ti Fixed-Angle Titanium Rotor (k-factor = 44, Beckman Coulter UK Ltd., High Wycombe, UK) at 100,000× g for 70 min at 4 °C [19].
 Non-visible EV pellets were resuspended in 1 mL 0.2 µm filtered PBS before topping up the tubes for a second ultracentrifugation.
 After, the resulting pellet was resuspended in 60 µL of filtered PBS, snap frozen in liquid N2 and stored at −80 °C for analysis to be completed within 1 month.
 We submitted all relevant data of our experiment to the EV-TRACK knowledgebase (EV-TRACK ID: EV230009) [47].